tc39/test262-harness/README.md

 |------------|---------------|
 | -r, --runner | Selects a runner to use.
 Currently available are `node`, `node-ip`, `jsshell`, and `console`.
 Config files may also pass a runner constructor whose instances implement the runner API described below.
 | -c, --config | Load a config.js file
+| -C, --compile | Save compiled tests so they can be run directly in the host without the harness.
+Can specify either "all" or "failures".
+Default is "all".
+| -o, --output | Output directory for compiled test collateral
 | -e, --consoleCommand | For console runner, sets the command to invoke.
 Must be in PATH.
 | -p, --consolePrintCommand | For console runner, sets the command to write to console.
 Used for reporting errors to the harness.
 | -t, --threads | Run this many tests in parallel.